LCurk/Visualizations/7. Sharing/3 Share PBI App.md

+??
+If users will not change anything inside PBI report in PBI service, it is recommended, to give to customers permissions only for app, not for workspace where those PBI files are located.

+---

 [https://app.powerbi.com/home](https://app.powerbi.com/home) -> Apps -> three dots on a created App -> Manage permissions -> Manage audiences

 - Create one audience for users that can access all pages in PBI report